Updated on: Jan 12th, 2022

 Deemed Exports is not a new term under the indirect tax system.
 Foreign trade policy entails a detailed discussion and schemes governing the same.
 Under GST, the term deemed exports are defined under the IGST Act.

-Notification No. 48/2017 – Central Tax dated 18 October 2017 has notified the following supply of goods as deemed exports:
+CGST notification no. 48/2017 – Central Tax dated 18th October 2017 has notified the following supply of goods as deemed exports:

 Note: Deemed exports have also been defined under the Foreign Trade Policy 2015 – 2020 (FTP).
 However, the definition of deemed exports under FTP is different from the definition under GST law and should not be considered while applying GST provisions.
 A particular supply of goods can be deemed exports under FTP but may not qualify as deemed exports under GST.
 The purpose of the two legislations is different.

-Unlike exports, Deemed export supplies are not zero-rated supplies by default.
+Unlike exports, deemed export supplies are not zero-rated supplies by default.
 All deemed export supplies will be subject to GST at the point of supply.
-Supplies cannot be made under Bond / LUT without payment of tax.
+Supplies cannot be made under Bond or LUT without payment of tax.
 Tax should be paid on such supply and then be claimed as refund.